Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## 4. Securing Access to Backend Resources

-1. **Least Privilege Principle:** Processes must only have the required permissions to resources, such as on the file system or database.
+1. **Least Privilege Principle:** Processes MUST only have the required permissions to resources, such as on the file system or database.
 For example, "no root permission on databases."

-2. **Authenticated and Authorized Access:** Access to backend systems must be authenticated and authorized according to the requirements of [{{site.TITLE_IMPL_APISEC}}]({{site.URL_IMPL_APISEC}}).
+2. **Authenticated and Authorized Access:** Access to backend systems MUST be authenticated and authorized according to the requirements of [{{site.TITLE_IMPL_APISEC}}]({{site.URL_IMPL_APISEC}}).

-3. **Dedicated Service Accounts:** Access to backend systems must use dedicated service accounts for each system.
+3. **Dedicated Service Accounts:** Access to backend systems MUST use dedicated service accounts for each system.

 4. **Secure Secrets Management:** Secrets must be securely stored and managed (see [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}})).